 Barong is a character in the mythology of Bali.
 He is the king of the spirits, leader of the hosts of good, and enemy of Rangda in the mythological traditions of Bali.
 Banas Pati Rajah is the fourth "brother" or spirit child that accompanies a child throughout life.
 Banas Pati Rajah is the spirit which animates Barong.
 A protector spirit, he is often represented by a lion, and traditional performances of his struggles against Rangda are popular parts of Balinese culture.
 The Barong Dance is often portraited with two monkeys

 Barong and Kris dance like the kecak dance the Barong and Kris dance is a battle between good and evil spirit.
-Barong can take various forms but in this dance he takes the form of the dance Barong Keket, the most holy of the Barongs.
+Barong can take various forms but in this dance, he takes the form of the dance Barong Keket, the holiest of the Barongs.
 The Barong Keket is a strange creature, half shaggy dog, half lion and is played by two men in much the same way as a circus clown-horse.
 His opponent is the witch Rangda.

 Story of Barong and Kris Dance Performance